 Computing students’ assignment briefs and resources are available on Microsoft OneNote, which they know how to use.
 Any student can also upload their work here so it be can seen and marked by their teacher.

-Children who are not those of ‘key workers’ will be set work to complete during the week when at home.
+Children who are not those of ‘key workers’ or Year 10 and 12 students returning under limited hours will be set work to complete during the week when at home.
 Using Office 365 and Microsoft Teams, students will be able to communicate with teachers who are online and access resources for each subject within their specific Team group.

 We have broken each day into 3 rather the usual 5 or 6 lessons to enable the working from home to be more manageable for both students and parents.
 During the allocated time slots for each subject teachers will be available online to answer questions that students may have.